andrewthecope/TheCope/posts/2017/9/9/wol-sept-9.md

 ## 9:53am
 I'm going on the run.
 I have never wanted to do something less in my life, but it's the right thing to do.
 I'll just sprint to get this over with.

+## 11:49am
+Well that took forever.
+I'm mostly delayed because I am fat and slow, but also because I spent some time watching the news coverage of Hurricane Irma.
+This definitely defines me as a bad person, but I love a good hurricane.
+I also love the ridiculousness of cable news on such occasions, with reporters standing in 100mph winds yelling stuff like "YES ANDERSON, WINDS ARE REALLY PICKING UP NOW".

+But I digress.

+I am going to work on some design mockups for the podcast guide and report back.